SAST Overview

 On subsequent scans of the same branch, ZeroPath intelligently reuses results for unchanged files and focuses deep analysis only on changed files, significantly reducing scan time.

-When the changes since the last scan are small, ZeroPath can use a smart rescan mode that
+When the changes since the last scan are small or moderate, ZeroPath can use a smart rescan mode

 whether the new code introduces any vulnerabilities, delivering results significantly faster